emtee40/SurvivalManual-wiki/Apps.md

 Barcodes are also used in their two dimensional form (like QR codes) to easily import cryptographic public keys or URLs into smartphones using the camera.

-[Barcode scanner](https://github.com/zxing/zxing) is a libre app available on F-Droid.org that will read barcodes.
+[Barcode scanner](https://github.com/zxing/zxing) or [Binary Eye](https://f-droid.org/en/packages/de.markusfisch.android.binaryeye/) are libre apps available on F-Droid.org that will read barcodes.

 ### Calculators